Category Archives: Top Posts

 • INTELLIGENT COOKING SYSTEM: Make quick adjustments heat using the in real-time temperature chart.
 Manage your time efficiently using the built-in time estimate algorithm.
 Create delicious, restaurant-style food easily!
 This smart meat thermometer digital is the best assistant for your cooking

-• [The ideal choice for indoor and outdoor cooking enthusiasts] MEATER Plus is 100% wire-free, allowing you to cook with complete freedom and flexibility.
-This Long Range Model features Bluetooth 5 with a range over 1000ft.
-(330m) open air, direct-line-of-sight.
+• 100% Wire-Free: Cook with complete freedom and flexibility indoors and outdoors.
+This long range model features Bluetooth 4, open air, direct-line-of-sight.
 With walls and obstacles like a typical home, the average range is 165ft.
 (50m).
-You can easily monitor your cooking progress using the free app, which is available for both iOS (version 12.2.0 and later) and Android (version 8.0 and later) smartphones and tablets.
-Please note that the smart phone is not included in the package.
+You can easily monitor your cooking progress using the free app, which is available for both iOS (version 12.2.0 and later) and Android (version 8.0 and later) smartphones and tablets. *Smart phone not included in the package.

-• [Say goodbye to guesswork with our Guided Cook System] This innovative feature walks you through each stage of the cooking process, ensuring perfect and consistent results every time.
+• Guided Cook System: This innovative feature in the app walks you through each stage of the cooking process, ensuring perfect and consistent results every time.
 You can even set up custom alerts and notifications based on temperature and/or time to keep you on track.
 The algorithm can estimate the ideal cooking and resting times for your food, taking the stress out of meal planning and allowing you to sit back and relax while your meal cooks to perfection.

 My BBQ Rub Recipe